-Chist loved to reveal himself to his disciples on the first day of the week; and faith will still count on this.
+Chist loved to reveal himself to his disciples on the first day of the week; and faith will still count

-The Holy Ghost was pleased to use the preaching of the gospel on the first day of the week; faith will count on his still loving to bring many souls to Christ on that day, and of course at all other times.
+The Holy Ghost was pleased to use the preaching of the gospel on the first day of the week; faith will count on his still loving to bring many souls to Christ on that day, and of course at all

-Disciples came together, then, on the first day of the week to break bread-disciples should love to come together now to break bread.
-Disciples then made collections for the poor, on the first day of the week-they should love to do the same now.
+Disciples came together, then, on the first day of the week to break bread-disciples should love to come together note to break bread.
+Disciples then made collections for the poor, on the first day of the week-they should love to do the same note.
+Oh, how thankful should we be that we day of the week-they should love to do the same now.
 Oh, how thankful should we be that we have such an opportunity-such a privilege-on the first day of the week to meet together, to break bread, to preach Christ, and to care for one another, none molesting or making us afraid.
 Shall we lightly esteem such a favor?
 Oh, no, God forbid.
-How can they who are not their own, but bought with a price, even the precious blood of Christ-how can such say, "I am not a servant, but a son, therefore I will do my own pleasure; I will go here and there; I will do my own will?"
+How can they who are not their own, but hought with a price, even the precious blood of Christ-how can such say, "I am not a servant, but a son, therefore I will do my own pleasure; I will go here and there; I will do my own will?"
 Ah, this savors more of Satan, than of the spirit of adoption and love.
-Oh! my brethren, we need more to feel the claims of the mercy of God, and more yielding of our bodies to God.
+Oh! my hrethren, we need more to feel the claims of the mercy of God, and more yielding of our bodies to God.
 (Rom.
 12: 1, 2.)
 If we have become dead to the law by the body of Christ, surely it is that we should bring forth fruit to God.
-It is the tree that bears fruit, not the fruit that bears the tree.
+It is the tree that hears fruit, not the fruit that bears the tree.
 Christ is the vine and we are the branches: without him we can do nothing.
 If the reader is not a branch in that living vine, he can do nothing.
 If we are in Christ, we can do all things through Christ strengthening us.